-Immigrant rights' coalition seeks to quash broad search warrant on Facebook page
+Immigrant rights’ coalition seeks to quash broad search warrant on Facebook page

 But the search warrant authorities filed went beyond seeking just that visual evidence.
-Authorities asked for virtually all the Facebook page’s content over a five-day period, a move the group says would give law enforcement access to sensitive information about undocumented immigrants and their families, confidential health reports and complaints by name about specific law enforcement and immigration officers.
+Authorities asked for virtually all of the Facebook page’s content over a five-day period, a move the group says would give law enforcement access to sensitive information about undocumented immigrants and their families, confidential health reports, and complaints by name about specific law enforcement and immigration officers.

 Free Them All VA says it worries the information could be forwarded to U.S. Immigration and Customs Enforcement and result in deportations or retaliation against immigrants in custody.

-This week Public Citizen, a watchdog group, filed a motion to quash the search warrant on behalf of Free Them All VA, arguing that it violated members’ constitutional rights against unreasonable search, and that the overly broad warrant could chill their free speech rights.
+This week, Public Citizen, a watchdog group, filed a motion to quash the search warrant on behalf of Free Them All VA, saying that it violated members’ constitutional rights against unreasonable search and that the overly broad warrant could chill their free speech rights.

-Paul Alan Levy, an attorney for Public Citizen, said it’s unclear if Leesburg police didn’t think about how broad their search warrant was or if the move was intentional, but either way it set a bad precedent.
+Paul Alan Levy, an attorney for Public Citizen, said it’s unclear whether Leesburg police didn’t think about how broad their search warrant was or whether the move was intentional, but either way it set a bad precedent.

-Leesburg police issued a statement in response to questions from The Post that said the search warrant affidavit was a typical one.
+Leesburg police issued a statement in response to questions from The Washington Post that said the search warrant affidavit was a typical one.

-“All Virginia search warrants, inclusive of the one that you are inquiring about, are reviewed and signed off by either a Magistrate or a Judge based on legal criteria,” the statement read.
+“All Virginia search warrants, inclusive of the one that you are inquiring about, are reviewed and signed off by either a Magistrate or a Judge based on legal criteria,” the statement said.
 “The language contained in the search warrant and affidavit is consistent with the execution of social media site search warrants.
 This remains an active investigation.”

-Free Them All VA, which is a coalition of 14 groups, focuses on issues facing immigrants in detention.
+Free Them All VA, a coalition of 14 groups, focuses on issues facing immigrants in detention.
 It organized the Sept.
-11 protest outside Herring’s home to highlight the plight of detainees at the Farmville, Va., detention center, which had over the summer what was then the nation’s worst outbreak of covid-19 at an immigration facility.
+11 protest outside Herring’s home to highlight the plight of detainees at the Farmville detention center, which over the summer had what was then the nation’s worst coronavirus outbreak at an immigration facility.

-To date, nearly 340 immigrants have been sickened by the coronavirus at Farmville and one has died, according to ICE statistics.
+To date, nearly 340 immigrants have had the novel coronavirus at Farmville and one has died, according to ICE statistics.

-The protest was organized the same day The Washington Post reported the massive outbreak began after the Trump administration flew detainees to Virginia to facilitate the rapid deployment of federal agents to help quell protests in Washington, D.C. over the killing of George Floyd.
+The protest was organized the same day The Post reported the massive outbreak began after the Trump administration flew detainees to Virginia to facilitate the rapid deployment of federal agents to help quell protests in D.C. over the killing of George Floyd.
 The agents were aboard the same flights.

 During the protest on the evening of Sept.
 11, someone wrote on a public sidewalk “Free Them All” in blue letters in Spanish and English, police said.
 The demonstration was live-streamed on the Free Them All VA Facebook page.